 If you were hit by an Uber or Lyft driver, your claim depends on whether the driver was “on the clock”:

-• If the driver had an active ride or was en route to pick up a passenger, you can access the $1 million commercial policy
+• If the driver had an active ride or was en route to pick up a passenger, you can typically reach up to $1.25 million in third-party liability coverage

 • If the app was off, you’re dealing with the driver’s personal insurance only